 The hallmark of the allergy is itchiness, although some cats rarely scratch or lick in front of their owners.
 Furballs or hairs around the tongue, teeth or house may be signs of excessive licking.
 Some cats will appear to go bald, although the hairs are really being broken off by licking.
 Fleas can cause small crusts along the back (called miliary dermatitis) whereas crusting and ulcers around the head and neck may suggest food allergies or ear mites.
 Some cats develop large red, moist and weeping sores (called eosinophilic plaques), on the belly and leg.
+However, a diagnosis cannot be made merely on where the overgrooming is evident.

 FIRST LINE DIAGNOSIS